Hard drive only showing half capacity

 Step 3.
 Finally, click Apply on the left corner to start the conversion.

 This is how to convert data disk from MBR to GPT.
-If you want to perform such conversion on system disk, you can try AOMEI Partition Assistant Pro.
+If you want to perform such conversion on system disk, you can upgrade to AOMEI Partition Assistant Professional.

 Three methods are available for you to tackle with hard drive only showing half capacity issue in Windows 10/8/7.
 Obviously, AOMEI Partition Assistant is very versatile for dealing with intractable disk/partition jobs.
 Besides, its Pro edition comes with many attractive functions like quickly creating multiple partitions, recovering lost partitions, migrating OS to SSD and so on.